lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 > the patriarch of Ferney: Voltaire spent much of the last half of his life on an estate at Ferney, near the Swiss border, in case prudence dictated an absence from French territory.

 ## Book 8: Cemeteries Take That Which is Committed Them

-### Chapter 1: Which Treats of the Manner of Entering a Convent
+### 2.8.1: Which Treats of the Manner of Entering a Convent

 #### Donougher: In Which There Is Discussion about How to Get into the Convent

 ##### ‘half burgher, half peasant’: